 Patent statistics are often used as an indicator of the output of the innovation process.
-However, this is not an ideal measurement as (depending on the industry) patents are not always used to protect innovations - for example service sector industries are less likely to protect their inventions using patents than high tech industries and patent coverage varies across countries.
+However, this is not an ideal measurement as (depending on the industry) patents are not always used to protect innovations – for example, service sector industries are less likely to protect their inventions using patents than high tech industries and patent coverage varies across countries.

-A non-profit organization that promotes innovation in the United Kingdom – the National Endowment for Science, Technology and the Arts (NESTA) is aiming to create an innovation index that will be industry specific and provide a more accurate view of the level of innovation.
-This will be of particular relevance to sectors where Research & Design spend is low or non-existent such as many service based industries.
+A non-profit organization that promotes innovation in the United Kingdom – the National Endowment for Science, Technology and the Arts (NESTA) is aiming to create an innovation index that will be industry-specific and provide a more accurate view of the level of innovation.
+This will be of particular relevance to sectors where Research & Design spend is low or non-existent such as many service-based industries.

 Similar efforts to create innovation indexes are underway in other countries.

-The index plans to move away from a “linear model” of measuring innovation to one that incorporate such metrics as research and development expenditure, patent production and numbers of science and technology graduates to a more universally applicable measurement.
+The index plans to move away from a “linear model” of measuring innovation to one that incorporates such metrics as research and development expenditure, patent production and numbers of science and technology graduates to a more universally applicable measurement.

 The index also aims to take into consideration incremental innovations which were traditionally ignored by the linear model of measurement.

-The index is aiming to be industry specific as research has shown that innovation activities differ between industries and that few measures effectively capture innovation in all industries.
+The index is aiming to be industry-specific as research has shown that innovation activities differ between industries and that few measures effectively capture innovation in all industries.